CTSRD-CHERI/cheri-c-programming/src/limitations/compile-time-type-uncertainty.md

 oblivious*: They copy any capabilities present, preserving rather than stripping tags.

-The situation is furhter complicated by compiler optimizations that may either inline or outline `memcpy()`.
+The situation is further complicated by compiler optimizations that may either inline or outline `memcpy()`.
 For example, a large structure assignment may appear to be type aware, generating a series of suitably typed loads and stores, preserving or